1995 British Touring Car Championship: Season summary

 Team Schnitzer were heavily involved in other touring car championships around the world in 1995, with 1994 BTCC drivers Joachim Winkelhock competing in the German Supertouring championship which he won, while Steve Soper raced in Japan and took the title there.
 BMW instead employed it's UK arm to take on the challenge, with factory drivers Johnny Cecotto and David Brabham.
 The season was a disaster by BMWs standard however with no wins or even a podium finish to their credit.

 Toyota retained Julian Bailey and Tim Sugden with Toyota Team Europe engineering the Carina with the backing of a major new sponsor, Mobil 1.
 Both drivers regularly ran near the higher end of the midfield and at Snetterton Circuit the team debuted a brand new right hand drive car, driven by Sugden, then Bailey for the remainder of the year.
 The new car was a significant step forward allowing Bailey to challenge the top 3 teams but it wasn't enough to stop Toyota pulling the plug at the end of the season.

 Total Team Peugeot once again entered the Peugeot 405 Mi16, now in its final year.
 Patrick Watts remained with the team for a second season and he was joined by Simon Harrison the 1994 National Saloon Car Championship winner.
 Harrison struggled, scoring points on just 4 occasions.
 Watts was more competitive, finishing on the podium twice.

 Honda joined the championship with Motor Sport Developments entering the Accord driven by David Leslie and double independents champion James Kaye.
 Results steadily improved as the season progressed and Leslie in particular was able to mix it at the front of the pack, scoring a podium at Oulton Park.

 In the Independents Championship, Matt Neal dominated the season and easily won his second Independent title driving a 1994 Andy Rouse Engineering built Ford Mondeo run by family outfit Team Dynamics.
 Mint Motorsport entered a 1993 Mondeo, also built by Andy Rouse engineering for Richard Kaye, making his BTCC debut and finishing second in the independent standings.
 Finishing third Nigel Smith competing in his second season, once again racing his 1993 Ecurie Ecosse Vauxhall Cavalier.
 Hamish Irvine finished fourth in his 1994 Peugeot 405.
 1990 champion Robb Gravett entered the opening rounds at Donington Park in a 1993 Vauxhall Cavalier before returning at the Silverstone GP support race in an ex-STW Ford Mondeo.
-At Sneterton he scored the first outright podium finish for an independent driver in the 2 litre era.
+At Snetterton he scored the first outright podium finish for an independent driver in the 2 litre era.
 Australian Charlie Cox (racing) also entered a Ford Mondeo.
 A strategic tyre choice saw him take fifth overall at Brands Hatch in April.
 At the following round he was involved in a huge crash destroying the car and forcing him to miss a number of races.
 He returned at Brands Hatch in a rebuilt car, the first hatchback Mondeo to race in the UK.